ComputingTeachers/subjectKnowledge/writeup/_writeup.md

     * Trainees should be able to autonomously perform a subject knowledge gap analysis
     * Trainees should target and evidence subject knowledge development over a 3-month period
 * Objectives (actions and measurable outcomes)
+    * Ensure that levels of subject knowledge are unambiguous and evidencable
+    * Trainee teachers and school mentors to accurately identify their current working level and areas of need
+    * Provide a quantitative measure of subject knowledge progress over a 3-month period
+    * Trainees should be able to self direct their subject knowledge development

+### Intervention
+1. Rework the existing 'computing trainee teacher subject knowledge audit'
     * Simplify and remove ambiguity in the criteria for identifying subject knowledge proficiency level
     * Clarify the evidence required to track/justify subject knowledge
-    * Trainees should be able to self direct their subject knowledge development
-    * Allow measurement/quantification of progress
     * Survey trainee teachers and school mentors about their perceptions of the new structure for subject knowledge tracking to ascertain effectiveness of the intervention

-### Intervention
-1. Rework the existing subject knowledge audit tooling
-    * Ensure that levels of subject knowledge are unambiguous and evidencable
-    * Trainee teachers and school mentors to accurately identify their current working level and areas of need
-    * Provide a quantitative measure of subject knowledge progress over a 3-month period
 2. Trainees and mentors’ responses will be captured to identify the effectiveness of this rework
     * Survey trainee’s perceived confidence of their subject knowledge development